Kinovea/kinovea-docs/source/annotation/importing_data.rst

     > bin\OpenPoseDemo.exe --video examples\media\video.avi --write_json output/

-In Kinovea, use the menu File > Load annotations and point to the first JSON file of the series.
+In Kinovea, use the menu :menuselection:`File --> Load annotations…` and point to the first JSON file of the series.

 Each detected human pose will be converted to a human model drawing using a dedicated model.